BenjaminDover94/replacethemascot.github.io/index.md

 <br>
 This petition has **200** total signatures, including **150** alumni signatories.

-The petition was last updated at 9:59 AM EDT on July 12, 2020.
+The petition was last updated at 12:54 PM EDT on July 12, 2020.

 <hr />
 # Signatures